maiterivas/Data-Doctors-Project-4/README.md

 # Data Doctors

-For this project, we will be training a model to analyze a number of symptoms, and give feedback based off what users input.
+For this project, we will be training a model to analyze a number of symptoms, and give feedback based off of users' input.